 The Narrows / Riverside Walk

 The very end of the scenic drive, the Riverside Walk eventually leads to The Narrows, one of the most iconic hikes in Zion.
-While you can only go in with a Canyoneering Permit, the Riverside Walk will show off the river, the Temple of Sinawava, and some of the fascinating cliffsides Zion is known for.
+While you can only go in with a Canyoneering Permit, the Riverside Walk will show off the river, the Temple of Sinawava, and some of the fascinating cliffsides Zion is known for—and if you’re visiting in an RV, it’s worth understanding where RV parking is available in and around Zion National Park before you arrive.

 Should I take the Zion shuttle system or just drive?

 The Zion Shuttle system is one of the most impressive and convenient aspects of the Zion Canyon trail.
+The Zion Canyon shuttle is free, does not require reservations, and leaves about every 5-10 minutes during peak season when it is running.
 While you can drive it yourself, if your travel party would rather all experience the trail together without saddling one with the steering wheel, you can rely on the bus drivers to do it for you!

-We usually recommend the shuttle, as it saves gas, is less of a headache, and still gives you the same freedom as a car ride.
+We usually recommend the shuttle, as it saves gas, is less of a headache, and still gives you the same freedom as a car ride, especially when you combine it with convenient options like the Sun Tran Zion Bus service.

 Zion-Mount Carmel Highway

-Once you enter the park, you’ll see an option to keep going straight (which will take you on the Zion Canyon Scenic Drive), or take a right.
-Beelining right will take you on a journey above the Valley of Zion, through a man-made tunnel carved into the mountain, and around amazing sights hidden away from the guests sticking to the Zion Canyon area.
+Once you enter the park through the south entrance, you’ll see an option to keep going straight (which will take you on the Zion Canyon Scenic Drive), or take a right onto the Zion-Mount Carmel Highway, also known as State Route 9.
+State Route 9 is always open and accessible to private vehicles, connecting the South and East entrances of Zion National Park.
+Taking this route will lead you above the Valley of Zion, through the historic Zion-Mount Carmel Tunnel—a significant feature of State Route 9 that provides access to the Canyon Overlook Trail—and around amazing sights hidden away from the guests sticking to the Zion Canyon area.
+Along SR-9, you’ll find limited pull-outs and parking lots, especially near the tunnel, offering opportunities to stop and enjoy the views.

 Things to Do and See